-Who do you call if you see dogs running loose?
+Who do you call if you see dogs actively running loose?

-The leash laws apply to cats and ferrets, also.
-Pet owners have a legal responsibility to keep their cat or ferret on their own property, just as one would do for their own dog.
+The leash laws apply to ALL animals including cats and ferrets.
+Pet owners have a legal responsibility to keep their cat, ferret, rabbit etc. on their own property, just as one would do for their own dog.

 What can I do about my neighbor's cat that is allowed to roam freely?

-We loan humane cat traps out, to City of Henderson single family residences, for 10 day increments.
-After a trap has been reserved and is picked up, once the cat has been trapped, and we have been notified, one of our Animal Control Officers will pick the trap and cat up.
-You can also bring the trap and cat to our facility, if it is quicker than waiting for an ACO.
+We loan humane cat traps out to City of Henderson single family residences for 10 day increments, weather permitting.
+After a trap has been reserved and is picked up and once the cat has been trapped, you can either notify Animal Control and an Officer will come pick up the cat from your property or you can bring the trap and cat to our facility.
 For further information please call our office at (702) 267-4970.